yogthos/Selmer/README.md

 #### replace

-Multiplies the value with the given number.
-Throws error if one of the both values are neither Long nor Double.
+Replaces all occurrences of the first string with the second string.

 `(render "{{foo|replace:foo:bar}}" {:foo "foo test foo ..."})` =\> `"bar test bar ..."`